parsegraph/tmuxify/README.md

 Arguments are passed to each script.

-##### tmuxify is-running
+##### tmuxify help
-Checks if the site's tmux server is running.
-Prints `true` and exits zero if the server is running, otherwise prints `false` and exits nonzero.
+Show command-line help.

+This is shown if an unrecognized command is given.

+Alias: info